 Fighting Sexual Orientation Discrimination on the Job

-LGBT Discrimination: First Steps
+LGBTQ Discrimination: First Steps

 - Collect and preserve any available evidence of the discriminatory conduct, such as email or phone messages, and compile a list of witnesses.

-- Keep copies of any favorable employment reviews, congratulatory emails and related correspondence.
+- Keep copies of any favorable employment reviews, congratulatory emails, and related correspondence.

 - Review your company's workplace policies and/or your union contract for information about grievance procedures, reporting processes, and contractual rights.

 - Report the matter to the appropriate workplace contact (often in HR).